OctopusDeploy/docs/docs/api-and-integration/migration-api/index.md

 Octopus includes a migration API that provides the ability to back-up and restore parts of an Octopus Deploy instance remotely (available from version `2018.6.0`).

 The API currently includes support for both the [partial-export](/docs/api-and-integration/octopus.migrator.exe-command-line/partial-export.md) and [import](/docs/api-and-integration/octopus.migrator.exe-command-line/migrator-import.md) commands.
-The API uses the same [Migrator.exe command line tool](/docs/api-and-integration/octopus.migrator.exe-command-line/index.md) that you'd typically use if you were migrating data manually, but gives you some additional parameters to orchestrate the process between remote servers.
+The API uses the same [Migrator.exe command line tool](/docs/api-and-integration/octopus.migrator.exe-command-line/index.md) that you'd typically use to migrate data manually, but the API gives you some additional parameters to orchestrate the process between remote servers.

-## How it works
+## How it Works

-When you trigger a migration via the API, your Octopus Server will queue up a migration task that you can view from your `Tasks` screen.
-During execution of this task, your Octopus Server will be put into [maintenance mode](/docs/administration/upgrading/maintenance-mode.md) to try and minimize any data mutations during the migration.
+When you trigger a migration via the API, your Octopus Server will queue up a migration task that you can view from your **Tasks** screen.
+During execution of this task, your Octopus Server will go into [maintenance mode](/docs/administration/upgrading/maintenance-mode.md) to try and minimize any data mutations during the migration.
 When the task is completed, it will be taken out of maintenance mode.

 :::warning
-We advise that you only use the migration API under the same conditions that you'd typically do a manual migration.
-I.e. During a maintenance period when you know that **1)** you're not going to interrupt your daily deployment operations and **2)** you'll minimize the chance of data mutations during the migration itself.
+We advise that you only use the migration API under the same conditions that you'd typically do a manual migration, i.e., during a maintenance period when you know that:

+ 1. You're not going to interrupt your daily deployment operations.
+ 1. You'll minimize the chance of data mutations during the migration itself.
 :::

-The typical process for migratiing projects between a source and destination server is as follows:
+The typical process for migrating projects between a source and destination server is as follows:

-- Create an API key for your source server (where you're exporting from).
+1. Create an API key for your source server (the server you're exporting from).
-- Create an API key for your destination server (where you're importing to).
+1. Create an API key for your destination server (the server you're importing to).
-- Get a list of project names that you wish to export from your source server.
+1. Get a list of project names that you wish to export from your source server.
-- Call the `partial-export` migration API against your source server, telling it the destination server URL, API key, password for your migration package and the list of project names you want to export _(You'll receive a 200 response from the API telling you the TaskId that has been queued to do the actual work)_.
+1. Call the `partial-export` migration API against your source server, telling it the destination server URL, API key, password for your migration package, and the list of project names you want to export _(You'll receive a 200 response from the API telling you the TaskId that has been queued to do the actual work)_.
-- _At this point, your source server's task queue will then execute the `partial-export` command using `Migrator.exe`, package up the contents of your export and push it to your destination server's package feed._
+1. At this point, your source server's task queue will then execute the `partial-export` command using `Migrator.exe`, package up the contents of your export and push it to your destination server's package feed.
-- Watch your source server's migration task in the Octopus UI to know when this operation is complete ... _Or if you're really keen, you could write a script that queries the task API and to know when the migration task is complete (as seen in the [Octopus.Clients example](#octopus.clients-example) below)_.
+1. Watch your source server's migration task in the Octopus UI to know when this operation is complete ... _Or if you're really keen, you could write a script that queries the task API and it will let you know when the migration task is complete (as seen in the [Octopus.Clients example](#octopus.clients-example) below)_.
-- Call the `import` migration API against your destination server, telling it the package and password to import from _(You'll receive a 200 response from the API telling you the TaskId that has been queued to do the actual work)_.
+1. Call the `import` migration API against your destination server, telling it the package and password to import from _(You'll receive a 200 response from the API telling you the TaskId that has been queued to do the actual work)_.
-- Your destination server's task queue will then execute an `import` command using `Migrator.exe`.
+1. Your destination server's task queue will then execute an `import` command using `Migrator.exe`.
-- _At this point, your destination server's task queue will then execute the `import` command using `Migrator.exe`._
+1. _At this point, your destination server's task queue will then execute the `import` command using `Migrator.exe`._

 ## Partial Export API

-Using the partial-export API, we can export one or more of our projects and choose to send the package to a destination Octopus Server's package feed.
+Using the partial-export API, we can export one or more of our projects and choose to send the package to the destination Octopus Server's package feed.

 Partial Export API parameters: